mndk0076/mndk0076.github.io/README.md

 Let's start with the core of the project, a Raspberry Pi.
 The Raspberry Pi alone costs around $60-70 online if you're lucky enough find one.
 We highly recommend opting in for the Raspberry Pi starter kit instead as it comes with all the necessary items like a microSD card, an AC adapter and a case (as well as other stuff like a microSD reader).
 It's available for about $20-30 extra.

 A case is highly recommended as the raspberry pi is relatively fragile microcomputer.
 A microSD card is required to run the Raspbian OS on the pi.
 And of course, the AC adapter can be substituted with any microUSB phone/tablet charger.
+Or you can follow this guide to construct your own case.

 Moving on, a webcam will be required to scan QR codes.
 Any USB webcam will do fine.
 So no need a spend the extra bucks for a high definition webcam.
 An average webcam will cost between $20 and $35.
 Or even cheaper if you find a used/refurbished one.